-Courses vary, depending on the program, but may include urban geography, anthropology, public health and international legal studies.
-Most master's programs in international development call for a thesis.
-Students may have the opportunity for international study, and some programs require an internship.
+Courses in international development vary depending on the program, but may include urban geography, anthropology, public health and international legal studies.
+Students may have the opportunity for international study to enhance their experience and knowledge.
 Students with master's degrees in international development are primed for careers in business, government, and education.

 Master of Arts Degree in International Development

 The Master of Arts degree in International Development degree program introduces students to advanced concepts in demographics research, ecology and social sciences.
 International development graduate degree programs usually require a thesis combining research in multiple academic disciplines.
 Successful applicants often have an undergraduate degree in a field related to international development.
 Students in international development graduate programs take courses in business, urban planning and public health.
 Topics that students can expect to study include: